-The first element is that the information must be specifically identifiable as secret, rather than generally known or available.8 The more general the information, the harder it will be to show that it was imparted or received in confidential circumstances.9
+The first element is that the specific information claimed to be confidential must be specifically identifiable as secret, rather than generally known or available.13 If it cannot be identified, then there can be no obligation, or threatened breach, of confidence.14 The more general the information, the harder it will be to show that it was imparted or received in confidential circumstances.15

 When making their decision, decision makers must identify the specific information within documents that they consider is confidential.

 Second element: Necessary quality of confidence